How Data Automation Streamlines Analytic

 What is data automation?

 Data automation is the process of using tools and systems to make the process of extracting, collecting, transforming, storing, and analyzing data as easy as possible.
+To do this, data engineers will automate segments of the data pipeline to ensure it flows without the need for human intervention.

 There are various segments of the data pipeline that your business can streamline with data automation:

+b.
 Data Transformation: Whether your business uses ETL or ELT, you can automate the transformation stage of the data pipeline to streamline data normalization, aggregation, and any processes that prepare data for future analysis.

+c.
 Storage: Automating data storage, especially when connected to centralized data repositories like cloud data warehousing, can help to use business resources more effectively.
 You can optimize the storage of new data, archive datasets that are no longer in use, and adjust resource utilization based on consumption over time.

+d.
 Analysis: The analysis phase of the data pipeline traces the application of statistical models to uncover surprising patterns and trends in the data.
 Automating this section can provide analytics much faster, helping your company make business decisions in an agile manner.

+e.
 Governance: Data governance is a life-long battle that ensures you fall on the right side of regulatory restrictions.
 Automating these processes helps you maintain compliance throughout your data management and storage.

+f.
 Reporting: Finally, your business can also automate reporting to turn the insights from your analysis phase into graphs, infographics, and visualizations.

 Depending on the tools, software, and programs you have at your disposal, essentially any area of the data pipeline can be automated.
 One word of advice is to extensively test your automation before